eduvpn/documentation/CLIENT_COMPAT.md

 For Debian 8 and Ubuntu 16.04 LTS, an OpenVPN [repository](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos) is available with a more up to date version of OpenVPN.
-This may be sufficient to make the VPN work manually as described below, however, this is NOT tested.
+This may be sufficient to make the VPN work manually as described below, however, this was NOT tested.

 ### Manual